bisq-network/bisq-website/_posts/2016-08-05-exploring-the-new-territory.md

 Those companies who are engaged in that business of weakening privacy cannot be considered as anything else than parasites – destroying it's host for short term profits.

 So even those who are not convinced of the [importance of the protection of privacy][8] should be alarmed about that, because such a currency will never find mass adoption.
 No company will use Bitcoin when they know that they have zero privacy with their transactions.
-Furthermore, people will not accept Bitcoin as payment if they cannot be sure that they can spend it later without risk.
+Furthermore, people will not accept bitcoin as payment if they cannot be sure that they can spend it later without risk.
 The burden of verifying the history of a coin and evaluating it's risk would produce too much friction for mass adoption.
 All that would make Bitcoin inferior to the USD or EUR.

 ### How can a decentralized exchange like Bitsquare help here?